Derv-OFlynn/Fallout3rdYear/1_CloudComputing/CA1 Notes.md

 If the data set is large, it can be difficult to back up all of it at one time

-Correctly performing backup and restore operations requires close coordination between
+<mark style="background: #BABD00;">Correctly performing backup and restore operations requires close coordination between</mark>
-- between the backup applications,
+- the backup applications,
-- and the line-of-business applications that are being backed up,
+- the line-of-business applications that are being backed up,
-- and the storage management hardware and software.
+- the storage management hardware and software.

-Volume Shadow Copy Service (VSS) facilitates the
-conversation between these components to allow them to work better together.
+Volume Shadow Copy Service (VSS) facilitates the conversation between these components to allow them to work better together.

 When all the components support VSS, you can use them to back up your application data without taking the applications offline.

 VSS coordinates the actions that are required to create a consistent shadow copy (also known as a snapshot or a point-in-time copy) of the data that is to be backed up.

-The shadow copy can be used as-is, or it can be used in scenarios such as the following:
+<mark style="background: #BABD00;">The shadow copy can be used as-is, or it can be used in scenarios such as the following:</mark>
 - You want to back up application data and system state information, including archiving data to another hard disk drive, to tape, or to other removable media.
 - You're data mining.
 - You're performing disk-to-disk backups.